 The Final Straw: March 2018 API Bug

-Then came what Google deemed to be the final nail in the G+ coffin; a massive data leak occurred in March of this year (2018) which left the information of about 500 000 users exposed.
+Then came what Google deemed to be the final nail in the G+ coffin; a massive data leak occurred in March of last year (2018) which left the information of about 500 000 users exposed.
 In the wake of the Cambridge Analytica scandal, this was exactly the type of bad press that the social platform could have done without.

 The breach came about as the result of a bug in Google+’s People APIs.
 Through it, users could grant access to their profile data, and that of their connections, to apps within the Google+ platform.
 The bug thusly allowed apps to access information that was shared with users, but were still marked as private.
 This info included details on their names, contact information, occupation, gender and many other sensitive details.